-A Westerby SIPP application form was signed on 23 April 2013.
-Section 9 of the application says "Do you have a financial advisor?".
+A Westerby SIPP application form was signed on 13 April 2013.
+Section 9 of the application says;

+"Do you have a financial advisor?"

 This was answered "yes" and the details of Mr F of "Joseph Oliver" were added.
-It was also instructed that initial commission of 5% of the switched value should be paid to the advisor.
-It was noted in the application form that pension monies worth around £60,000 in total were to be transferred in from an existing pension plan and that it was intended that the monies would be invested "VIA AMI".
+It was also instructed that an initial commission of 5% of the total transfer should be paid to the advisor.
+It was noted in the application form that pension monies worth around £69,000 were to be transferred in from an existing pension plan and that is was intended that the monies would be invested "VIA AMI".